Coordinating Charitable Donations with Leontief Preferences

 \subsection{Proof of \Cref{thm: cd-is-fmaximal}}

 \maxfwelfareequivalence* The proof requires some additional definitions and lemmas and proceeds as follows.
 First, we show that it is sufficient to prove the statement for \emph{reduced} profiles (\Cref{def: reduced-profiles} and \Cref{lem: reduced-profiles}), which are profiles in which each agent approves only charities that receive the same amount in the equilibrium distribution.
-Then we prove that, in any reduced profile, the equilibrium distribution $\delta^*$ maximizes \gwelfare, not only in the set of decomposable distributions, but even in a larger set of \emph{weakly decomposable} distributions (\Cref{def:weakly-decomposable}).
-To do this, we prove that, for any weakly-decomposable distribution $\delta \neq \delta^*$, there exists a modification $\delta'$, which is weakly-decomposable but has a higher \gwelfare{} than $\delta$.
+Then we prove that, in any reduced profile, the equilibrium distribution $\delta^*$ maximizes \gwelfare, not only in the set of decomposable distributions but even in a larger set of \emph{weakly decomposable} distributions (\Cref{def:weakly-decomposable}).
+To do this, we prove that, for any weakly decomposable distribution $\delta \neq \delta^*$, there exists a modification $\delta'$, which is weakly decomposable but has a higher \gwelfare{} than $\delta$.

-Recall that $[z] := \{1,2,\dots,z\}$ for each positive integer $z$.
+Recall that $[z] \coloneqq \{1,2,\dots,z\}$ for each positive integer $z$.